voyanttools/docker/README.md

 1) Clone this repository: `git clone https://github.com/voyanttools/docker.git`

-2) Run the Docker compose command from the repository's directory on your computer: `LOCAL_VOLUME=/VoyantData LOCAL_MEMORY=4 docker compose up local -d`
+2) Run the Docker compose command from the repository's directory on your computer: `LOCALDIR=/VoyantData MEMORY=4 docker compose up local -d`

-   * Replace the `LOCAL_VOLUME` value with the path to the directory you want to use for storing Voyant data.
+   * Replace the `LOCALDIR` value with the path to the directory you want to use for storing Voyant data.
-   * Replace the `LOCAL_MEMORY` value with number of gigabytes of RAM you want to make available to Voyant.
+   * Replace the `MEMORY` value with number of gigabytes of RAM you want to make available to Voyant.

 3) Open Voyant in your browser: http://localhost:8080